 The reason it was viewed as progressive was that she throws caution to the wind, does what she wants, forgets about what people will say and stays anyways.

 As far as becoming a holiday tune, there is no real explanation of why or how this has become a Christmas pop standard, so one can assume it evolved because of its mere mention of cold weather.
 However, Comet Over Hollywood’s friend Doug Grieve said Dean Martin was the first one to release “Baby, It’s Cold Outside” on a Christmas album, so that could be how it started.
 Despite recent criticism, the song still reached No. 10 on the Billboard Top 200 in 2014 when Idina Menzel and Michael Buble recorded the song.

-Whenever this song comes on the radio, I think of the scenes from “Neptune’s Daughter”—where it’s summer outside—and can’t help being irritated like Ebenezer Scrooge that it wasn’t meant to be a Christmas song.
-However, I know my curmudgeon ways will never get this—or “Once Upon a December”—taken off of the Christmas playlists.
+Whenever this song comes on the radio, I think of the scenes from “Neptune’s Daughter” — where it’s summer outside — and can’t help being irritated like Ebenezer Scrooge that it wasn’t meant to be a Christmas song.
+However, I know my curmudgeon ways will never get this — or “Once Upon a December” and “My Favorite Things” — taken off of the Christmas playlists.

 This post was updated in Dec.
 2019 to express the ambivalence of the writer towards the argument of this song.